Skip to Content

 Coba

-Since the Coba ruins are not as popular as Chichen Itza, you won’t find big crowds on the site, which is perfect if you’re looking to climb Mexico pyramids in Cancun or want to get some pictures with the ruins withouts dozens of unknown faces appearing on the background.
-To many travelers, these are the best ruins near Cancun.
+Since the Coba Mayan ruins are not as popular as Chichen Itza, you won’t find big crowds on the site.
+This is perfect if you’re looking to climb Mexico pyramids in Cancun, or want to get some pictures!

-➤ You can visit the archaeological zone with the Day Trip To Tulum and Coba Ruins, which takes you to both historical sites and includes a visit to a cenote, where you’ll be able to swim, and lunch at a local restaurant.
-Hotel pickup and drop-off is available on this Cancun ruins tour. ➥ BOOK IT HERE
+➤ You can visit the archaeological zone with this Tulum, Coba, & Cenote: Full-Day Tour.
+It takes you to both historical sites with a professional guide.
+Then, cool off in a cenote, and refuel with a traditional buffet lunch.
+Hotel pickup and drop-off are available on this Cancun ruins tour. ➥ BOOK IT HERE

 Distance from Cancun: 83 miles (134 kilometers)